garrettxV/sphinx-template/source/chapter1/index.rst

 ------------

 In order to set up a React environment you first need to install a `couple of things <https://docs.npmjs.com/downloading-and-installing-node-js-and-npm>`_.
-There are details on these requirements in the section the next section.
+There are details on these requirements in the next section.

     1. Node.js >= 10.16
     2. npm >= 5.6